 Secondly, you can adjust your body angle to transfer engagement to the lower pecs.

 Josh Bryan (CSCS coach and powerlifter) from Muscle and Fitness explains that you can adjust your body angle by leaning your upper body forward and flaring your elbows outwards.
-You legs should be held back to counter-balance the position.
+Your legs should be held back to counter-balance the position.

 When you switch to this posture, the dip no longer targets the triceps, as much as it does the lower pecs.

-Furthermore, Josh recommends you to choose as heavy a dumbbell as possible for each set.
+Furthermore, Josh recommends you choose as heavy a dumbbell as possible for each set.
 And after the final set, remove the dumbbell and perform bodyweight reps to failure.

 8. Wide-Grip Dumbbell Bench Press Leads To Higher Pec Activation!

 The traditional flat bench press is great for getting bigger pecs.

 But Avi Silverberg (2010 World Bench Press bronze medallist) from Power Lifting Technique vouches for the wide grip variation of the exercise.

 Avi explains that a wide grip is one that is 1.5 to 2x the width between your shoulders.